 Remember, even if your Medicare Part D plan has "No Gap Coverage", you still get the standard 2021 generic drug discount of 75% and brand-name drug discount of 75%.
 You can read more Donut Hole Discount here.

-North Dakota residents will find that 17 Part D plans will offer enhanced prescription drug coverage options.
+Washington DC residents will find that more Part D plans will offer enhanced prescription drug coverage options with 17 enhanced Part D plans in 2021 as compared to 16 in 2020.
 Enhanced Medicare Part D coverage includes prescription drug plans that have a lower or no initial deductible and a variation of cost-sharing (for instance, copayments instead of co-insurance).
-For example, in 2021, the same number of North Dakota Part D plans will offer prescription drug coverage with a $0 initial deductible (4 plans in both 2021 and 2020).
+For example, in 2021, the same number of Washington DC Part D plans will offer prescription drug coverage with a $0 initial deductible (3 plans in both 2021 and 2020).

-Low-Income Subsidy recipients in North Dakota will have fewer Medicare Part D plans that qualify for the $0 monthly premium:
+Low-Income Subsidy recipients in Washington DC will have fewer Medicare Part D plans that qualify for the $0 monthly premium:

-North Dakota Medicare beneficiaries who qualify for full "Extra Help" will find that fewer Part D plans qualify for the $0 premium Low-Income Subsidy as compared to last year.
-In 2020, 8 Medicare Part D plans qualified for the $0 premium Low-Income Subsidy as compared to 7 Part D plans in 2021.
+Washington DC Medicare beneficiaries who qualify for full "Extra Help" will find that fewer Part D plans qualify for the $0 premium Low-Income Subsidy as compared to last year.
+In 2020, 10 Medicare Part D plans qualified for the $0 premium Low-Income Subsidy as compared to 9 Part D plans in 2021.

 Please note, if you received "Extra Help" in 2020 and your plan does not qualify for the $0 premium in 2021, you may be automatically moved to a new Part D plan that does qualify for the $0 premium.
 If this occurs, please check to be sure that your prescriptions are covered on your new plan.
 If your prescriptions are not covered, you can switch to a plan that will cover your medications.

-North Dakota seniors and Medicare beneficiaries will see fewer prescription drug plan choices in 2021 and can expect to see higher monthly premiums.
+Washington DC seniors and Medicare beneficiaries will see the same number of prescription drug plan choices in 2021 and can expect to see higher monthly premiums.